zaeemrana/Jira-Analysis/README.md

 * Status of parts currently on Jira
 * Automated jira hour logger for repetitive predefined tasks

-NOTE: Prediction of the required number of hours to manufacture a part using its name was simply for exploratory.
+NOTE: Prediction of the required number of hours to manufacture a part using its name was simply exploratory.
 Thus, the models and code used is not robust

 ### Status of Parts on Jira Page
 ![Alt text](./README_images/status_page.JPG?raw=true "Title")